Treaty of Guadalupe Hidalgo: Redefining the US-Mexico Border

 The Mexican-American War and the Treaty of Guadalupe Hidalgo:

 The Mexican-American War, ignited on May 13, 1846, as the U.S. Congress authorized the declaration of war on Mexico at the behest of President James K. Polk, a crucial juncture in American history.
-Fueled by the annexation of the independent Republic of Texas, territorial ambitions and the concept of Manifest Destiny, the conflict paved the way for transformative events, including the California Gold Rush and the American Civil War.
+Fueled by the annexation of the independent Republic of Texas, territorial ambitions and the concept of Manifest Destiny, the conflict paved the way for transformative events, including the California Gold Rush and the American Civil War

 After a series of battles, the United States military, primarily composed of volunteers, achieved significant success on foreign soil.
 Mexico received over $18 million in compensation, and the treaty established new borders, ceding California, Nevada, Utah, New Mexico, Arizona, Colorado, and parts of Oklahoma, Kansas, and Wyoming to the United States.
 The United States acquired over 525,000 square miles of land through the Treaty of Guadalupe Hidalgo, expanding its boundaries all the way to the Pacific Ocean.